Hanawa02/vue-template/README.md

-# vue-template
+# Vue Template: Vite, Typescript, Eslint, Prettier, Tailwindcss and Storybook.

-This template should help get you started developing with Vue 3 in Vite.
+This template should help get you started developing with Vue 3 in Vite, with Typescript, Eslint, Prettier, Tailwindcss and Storybook.

+You can see [here the steps](./Steps.md) used to create this template.

 ## Recommended IDE Setup